 Mike received his PhD in Fish and Wildlife Management from Montana State University in 2012.
 He has worked on grizzly and black bears in Glacier and Banff National Parks, cougars in Yellowstone National Park, was co-PI on a massive study of black bear management options across 19 states and provinces in eastern North America with Jeff, and is currently working as a NSERC Visiting Fellow with Parks Canada to examine wolverine genetic connectivity in Banff and Yoho National Parks.
 Click here to see Mike's CV (pdf).

 Jeff received his BSc in Fish and Wildlife Management from Michigan State University in 1998.
-He earned his MSc in Wildlife Biology from the University of Montana in 2008, where he is currently pursuing his PhD.
+He earned his MSc in Wildlife Biology from the University of Montana in 2008 and his PhD in 2017.
 He was co-PI on three large studies of grizzly and black bear abundance in Montana from 2000 through 2010.
 Click here to see Jeff's CV (pdf).